vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ![Preview](./Images/k8s27.png)

-* after executing below command we can see the `args` command has been overridden the `cmd` below screen shot and also alpine will not run since it has overriden `cmd` it is running.
+* after executing below command we can see the `args` command has been overridden the `cmd` below screen shot shows the prof. usually alpine image will not run because by default `cmd` will not be there, it is an empty image. but in the pod we have used `args` by giving `sleep 1d` this means the alpine image will run for 1 day, so this is proved that `args` has overridden `cmd` since alpine image is running.

 ```
 kubectl describe pod nginx-pod